xiaoshu11111/COMP90019_project/README.md

   Graffiti (web application) - COMP90019_web

-TO install each application, clone or downlad each folder and follow the readme file in the folder.
+To install each application, clone or downlad each folder and follow the readme file in the folder.